Signed-B/reservoir-computing-on-OECTs/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the BSD-3 License.
 See `LICENSE.txt` for more information.

-# Acknowledgments

-.